a-ens/workday-scheduler/README.md

 ## Demo of the site
 <img src="./assets/demo-image.png">

 Note: code assigning 'past' 'present' and 'future' tags is not functional.
-This site still needs some work to meet the criteria, but I am stuck and out of time.
+This site still needs plenty of work to meet the criteria, but I am stuck and running out of time.
+Will revisit.